ZenanXing/Construct-Validation-for-IGGYPOPseq/README.md

 └── passed_all.fastq
 ```

 The `SampleInfo.tsv` file should have the following columns.
 An example file is available [here](./Input/demo/SampleInfo.tsv).
+You can use [Tidy Buddy](https://github.com/ZenanXing/Tidy-Buddy.git) to generate this file providing [ReferenceInfo.xlsx](https://github.com/cutlersr/iggypop/blob/main/out/test/test_ReferenceInfo.xlsx) from IGGYPOP as the input.

 | Parameter name  | Type | Description |
 |-----------------|------|-------------|